bioruby/bioruby-biosql/README.md

 IMPORTANT NOTICE: This package is preliminary experimental state.
 It may not work as expected.
-Please fix bugs and report them to us.
+Please fix bugs and report to us.

 bio-biosql is a [BioSQL](http://biosql.org/) plugin for [BioRuby](http://bioruby.org/), an open source bioinformatics